ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 # Configuration for PDF output

 Definitions for PDF output are stored in the configuration under the key `"pdf"`.

-    // ... generic part ...
+For example, when setting `papersize` to `a4`, this really means

+    pdf.papersize: a4

+or

     pdf {
-        // ... layout definitions ...
+        papersize: "a4"
     }

 Topics in this document: